Mesabloo/coqide.kak/README.md

 This plugin aims at providing a functional and usable `coqidetop` wrapper for use with Kakoune.

-**:warning: Disclaimer:** While this plugin somehow works sometimes, it is definitely hard to test it.
-The goal was to create a correct wrapper for using Coq in Kakoune, and it has been realized.
-However, working with an undocumented protocol (yes, the XML protocol of `coqidetop` is undocumented for the most part; I had to check in other plugins such as Coqoune or VSCoq to understand some queries) as well as a heavily asynchronous codebase is very hard, and I do not feel like I'll be really maintaining this plugin in the future.
-This was more like a Proof of Concept than a real usable product (it is usable!
-But be aware that bugs will happen).

 For a list of things left to do, see the end of this README.

 -----------------